Jasier Herrera

-Jasier Herrera (born January 1, 1998) is a Colombian professional baseball pitcher for the Wei Chuan Dragons of the Chinese Professional Baseball League (CPBL).
+Jasier Herrera (born January 1, 1998) is a Colombian professional baseball pitcher for the Milwaukee Milkmen of the American Association of Professional Baseball.

 Career

 San Francisco Giants

 On November 22, 2014, Herrera signed with the San Francisco Giants as an international free agent.
 He spent the next two seasons with the Dominican Summer League Giants, posting a 9.26 ERA in 10 games in 2015, and registering a 3.27 ERA with 21 strikeouts and 5 saves across 17 appearances in 2016.

 Herrera missed the entire 2017 season after undergoing Tommy John surgery.
 He returned to action in 2018 with the rookie-level Arizona League Giants.
 In 12 appearances (11 starts) for the team, Herrera compiled a 1-4 record and 3.88 ERA with 49 strikeouts across 55 2/3 innings pitched.

 Herrera split the 2019 campaign between the AZL Giants and the Low-A Salem-Keizer Volcanoes.
 In 15 appearances (12 starts) for the two affiliates, he accumulated a 9/2 record and 2.66 ERA with 65 strikeouts over 81 1/3 innings of work.
 Herrera did not play in a game in 2020 due to the cancellation of the minor league season because of the COVID-19 pandemic.

 Herrera spent 2021 with the High-A Eugene Emeralds, also receiving a one-game cup of coffee with the Triple-A Sacramento River Cats.
 In 24 appearances for Eugene, he posted a 1-2 record and 3.99 ERA with 57 strikeouts across 56 1/3 innings pitched.
 Herrera elected free agency following the season on November 7, 2021.